An open-source heuristic to reboot 2D nesting research: Solving the 2D irregular strip packing problem

 Algorithm \ref{alg:compress} describes the compression phase, which starts from the best feasible solution $s^*$ the exploration phase generated.
 The procedure iteratively (i) restores to the incumbent solution $s^*$, (ii) shrinks the bin by ratio $r$ and (iii) attempts to separate.
 If successful, the incumbent solution is updated.
 If unsuccessful, the incumbent solution is restored and the process reattempted.

 Shrink ratio $r$ is much smaller than during the exploration phase and decays linearly from $\texttt{R}_{c}^s$ to $\texttt{R}_{c}^e$ based on the phase's remaining time limit $\texttt{TL}_c$.
 This means that the separate procedure only needs to resolve (progressively) less severe collisions, which it is often able to do without making major changes to the configuration of items.
-Because the procedure always restores the best feasible solution and then shrinks the strip, the search process' freedom is restricted.
-The compression phase is therefore focused on finding out how much further the strip can be shrunk without deviating too far from the configuration of items provided by the exploration phase.
+Another important difference with the exploration phase is that, before each new separation attempt, the best feasible solution $s^*$ is always restored and the strip is shrunk again.
+This causes the search process' freedom to be significantly more restricted than during the exploration phase.
+The compression phase is squarely focused on finding out how much further the strip can be shrunk without deviating too far from the configuration of items provided by the exploration phase.